Marine Pollution by sewage [ Marpol annex IV ]

 1. Keep operating the Sewage Treatment Plant all the time, in principle.

-2. The inspection and maintenance shall be done in accordance with the Makers Instruction Book.
+2. The inspection and maintenance shall be done under the Makers Instruction Book.

-For the type which requires addition of chemicals, these should be stocked, and added as required by manufacturer’s instruction.
+For the type which requires the addition of chemicals, these should be stocked and added as required by manufacturer’s instruction.

 Rules and Regulations for Reference :